-Students may not carry course loads greater than 18.75 credits a semester without special permission from the college.
-Students wishing to carry course loads of 19 to 23.75 credits must have attained at least a "B" average in the previous semester while completing a minimum of 12 credits in that semester.
-Students wishing to carry 24 or more credits must send a written request to the Vice President for Learning and Student Services, who has the sole authority to approve or deny the request.
+Students may not carry course loads greater than 18.75 credits during the fall or spring semesters without special permission from an academic adviser.
+Students wishing to carry excess course loads must have attained at least a "B" average in the previous semester while completing a minimum of 12 credits in that semester.
+Students wishing to carry 24 or more credits during the fall or spring semesters or more than 12 credits during a summer session must send a written request to the Vice President for Learning and Student Services, who has the sole authority to approve or deny the request.